External Funding Sources

 If you are looking for federal grants only, you can explore www.grants.gov.
 Although you may have only worked with federal opportunities in the past, we highly recommend exploring the grants available from foundations and other external funding sources.
 Please contact Bridget Wiffin, Director of the Grants Office, to utilize the restricted Foundation Center database, which is well-suited to research these funders.

-Both SPIN and Grant Forward will allow you to apply a variety of filters to your search to narrow your results.
+Grant Forward will allow you to apply a variety of filters to your search to narrow your results.
 For example, you can search by subject area (mathematics, philosophy, Asian studies), by project type (research, travel, training, workshop), or applicant type (individual, collaborative, early-career).
 You can also save your searches and schedule updates to be emailed to you on a regular basis.

 Bridget is happy to meet with you to learn more about your work and funding needs, and she will work with you to curate a custom list of funding prospects.